hanskellner/Fusion360Voronoi/README.md

 ## Issues

-- The voronoi diagram is only inserted at the origin of the sketch and on the bottom side.
-Working on a solution.
+- Inserting a voronoi diagram with many cells may cause Fusion 360 to hang for a long time.
+There may be no workaround on the add-in side.

 ## TODO

 - Persist user settings
-- re-enable Llloyd's Relaxation
+- Re-enable Llloyd's Relaxation
 - Support more units (only inch and centimeters)

 ## Credits